Life is Hard

 The downer mood drains energy and limits effectiveness, creating more to worry about later.
 Sorrow after significant loss is normal; we need time to grieve.
 Sometimes the tasks of life overwhelm and our biological system rebels—even shuts down.

 We shouldn’t feel compelled to force a smile or courageously continue.
 We should listen to our bodies and pull back.
 We compound sorrows by feeling guilty over negative feelings, intensifying the overwhelm.
 We torment ourselves for feeling normal discomforting emotions.
-But—as a kindly reminder—when we feel sorrow, one key to feeling better is to engage in the activity of living.
+But—as a kindly reminder—when we feel sorrow, one key to feeling better according to behavior activation theory is to engage in the activity of living.

 "Life is hard, but there are moments, sometimes hours - and, if you're really lucky, full days - where everything feels just right."